Is Hot Pepper Bird Seed Safe for Birds?

 “Will it hurt birds if I put hot pepper on bird seed to keep squirrels away?” asks Birds & Blooms reader Richard Yelverton of Jackson, Mississippi.

 But there’s a possibility that loose pepper on bird seed could blow around in the wind, potentially getting in birds’ eyes.
 Of course, the pepper can also get in the eyes of humans who are adding it to bird seed.
-In general, we suggest avoiding this method.
-Instead, place baffles and guards above and below feeders.
-It can take some experimentation to make the feeders truly squirrel proof, but it’s a safer option than adding irritating materials to the seed.
+For a safer option, place baffles and guards above and below feeders.
+It can take some experimentation to make the feeders truly squirrel proof.

 Do safflower seeds deter squirrels?